pingcap/tiunimanager-ui/README.md

 yarn dev
 ```

 That's it!
-You can access TiUniManager UI through http://127.0.0.1:3000.
+You can access TEM UI through http://127.0.0.1:3000.

 ## Browser support

-TiUniManager UI has been tested on modern evergreen browsers.
+TEM UI has been tested on modern evergreen browsers.

 It generally supports: